Who are we?

 We specialise in autism

-We recognise the specific characteristics of autism that distinguish it from other types of neurodivergence and wider disability, and which lead to specific barriers and specific opportunities for change in policy and society.
+We recognise the specific characteristics of autism as a form of neurodivergence, and that there are specific barriers and specific opportunities for change in policy and society.
 Equally, we are able to recognise the specific opportunities and challenges that are common to not-for-profit organisations that specialise in autism, and which are distinct from organisations that focus more widely on disability or social inclusion.

 We convene and build common ground

 We are a body with a single, clear agenda - improving the lives of autistic people and their families - and without strong ties to one way of approaching practice.
-This means we can build bridges between organisations with different views.
-The Director of the Alliance is also acting in key Chair and Board roles across other parts of the sector: for example, the Autism Central programme which is delivered as a partnership of ten of the major charities active in autism, and the Autism Education Trust, which works extensively with other charities and the autistic community – and we will continue to foster collaboration, alignment of mission, and collective strength.
+This means we can build bridges between organisations with different views, and we will continue to foster collaboration, alignment of mission, and collective strength.

 We strengthen the sector through sharing experience and resources